SPL Saimaan piiri: History

 In the post-war era the district's footballing focus shifted to Mikkeli where Mikkelin Pallo-Kissat (MiPK) and Mikkelin Palloilijat (MP) played several seasons in the national top-flight.
 MP finished second in 1970, 1972 and 1991, third in 1990, and won the Finnish Cup in 1970 and 1971.
-Clubs from the other major cities of Lappenranta, Imatra and Savonlinna have never reached the top-flight in football.
+Clubs from the other major cities of Lappeenranta, Imatra and Savonlinna have never reached the top-flight in football.
 In bandy LUM won the championship in 1949 and Veiterä, LUM's successor in the sport, in 1951, 1955 and 1957, in addition to several second and third-place finishes.
 MP managed a row of first, second and third-place finishes in 1968, 1969 and 1970, respectively, and Lappeenrannan Pallo (LaPa) was second in 1966.
 A separate Finnish Bandy Federation was founded in 1972, and the sport hasn't been a part of the Football Association or its districts since then.

 The Saimaa district merged with the Kymenlaakso district in 1994 to form the current Suomen Palloliiton Kaakkois-Suomen piiri which includes the regions of Kymenlaakso and South Karelia as a whole and parts of the regions of Päijänne Tavastia, Southern Savonia and Uusimaa.